Authentication

 c.SetAuth(&myAuth{secret: "..."})

 Apply runs once per request right before send.
-If your signature depends on the body, hash it from the request before Apply returns.
+If the signature depends on the body, hash it from the request before Apply returns.
 If it depends on a timestamp, generate a fresh one each call.

 Try it: Basic auth against httpbin